Quantifying Ignorance in Individual-Level Causal-Effect Estimates under Hidden Confounding: Sources of Ignorance in Causal Inference

 Third, there is \textbf{limited context} about the individual ($\mathcal{X}$ is only $d$-dimensional).
 For a point $\x^*$ we might not have enough context to correctly estimate its true response under one or both treatments $T$.
 This is especially important if treatment in the train set was assigned based on an unobserved factor which also affects the outcome $Y$, which is a violation of Assumption \ref{a:unconfoundedness}.
+Figure \ref{fig:context} illustrates such violations of the \hyperref[a:unconfoundedness]{unconfoundedness} assumption.
+Such violations result in $\widehat{\tau}(\x)$ (blue solid line) being a biased estimator of the true CATE (black dotted line).
+The bias is induced here by having the probability of treatment and the outcome be affected by a confounding variable $\ui$, which is not included in the set of covariates $\x$ given to the estimator $\widehat{\tau}(\x)$.